 Writing an article that gives 144 reasons sugar ruins your health may seem like an excessive amount of reasons – maybe even over-kill to many.
-However, these reasons become more and more concerning each year as excessive numbers of food made with high amounts of refined sugar hit American grocery store shelves every year.
-Our obsession and overconsumption of refined sugar contributes greatly to the increasing obesity rates among adults and children.
-The over-consumption of sugar is associated with many health issues, particularly cancers such as breast, prostate, uterine, colorectal, and pancreatic.
+However, these reasons become more and more concerning each year as disproportionate numbers of food made with high amounts of refined sugar hit American grocery store shelves every year.
+Our obsession and overconsumption of refined sugar contribute significantly to the increasing obesity rates among adults and children.
+The overconsumption of sugar is associated with many health issues, particularly cancers such as breast, prostate, uterine, colorectal, and pancreatic.
 Consuming too much sugar is also connected to heart disease and, of course, diabetes.

 It’s interesting to note that the average American ate only two pounds of sugar a year one hundred years ago.
 In 1970, Americans ate 123 pounds of sugar per year.
 According to the FDA, the average American consumes between 130-200 pounds of sugar yearly…. which equates to about 1/2 pound of sugar daily.

 Nancy Appleton Ph.D. & G.N.
 Jacobs | Excerpted from Suicide by Sugar | Used with permission

 2. Sugar upsets the mineral relationships in the body.

 3. Sugar can cause juvenile delinquency in children.

 4. Sugar eaten during pregnancy and lactation can influence muscle force production in offspring, affecting an individual’s ability to exercise.